sindresorhus/got/readme.md

 #### got.ParseError

 When server response code is 2xx, and parsing body fails.
-Includes `body`, `statusCode` and `statusMessage` properties.
+Includes `response` property.

 #### got.HTTPError

 When the server response code is not 2xx.
-Includes `body`, `statusCode`, `statusMessage`, and `redirectUrls` properties.
+Includes `response` and `redirectUrls` properties.

 #### got.MaxRedirectsError

 When the server redirects you more than ten times.
-Includes a `statusCode`, `statusMessage`, and `redirectUrls` property which is an array of the URLs Got was redirected to before giving up.
+Includes `response` and `redirectUrls` properties which is an array of the URLs Got was redirected to before giving up.

 #### got.UnsupportedProtocolError